-Data – a four lettered word which makes the world go round.
+Data – a four-lettered word that makes the world go round.

 As per research conducted by DOMO, “Over 2.5 quintillion bytes of data are created every single day, and it’s only going to grow from there.
 By 2020, it’s estimated that 1.7MB of data will be created every second for every person on earth.”

-An increase in the numbers of users of internet and influx of data has also made things simpler for businesses.
+An increase in the number of users of the internet and influx of data has also made things simpler for businesses.
 An economic environment is made up of transactions between consumers and businesses.
 Similarly, a business organization is nothing without its human resource.

 As rightly said by Atul Butte in Stanford, “Hiding within those mounds of data is knowledge that could change the life of a patient, or change the world.”